GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 - Every provider configured can use any existing mapping
 - Attribute transformations can take place in the attribute mapping itself (this is useful to solve formatting mismatches or generating values based on the original profile data or from an external source)

+See our tutorial for [attribute mapping and transformation](../tutorials/passport-attributes-mapping) to learn the new process.

 ### Default mappings

 Passport already bundles several mappings by default.
 Most of them are targeted at social login and are proven to work for most use cases. `saml_basic_profile` and `saml_ldap_profile` are generic mappings inspired on the SAML basic and SAML X.500 attribute profiles, respectively. `oxd-default` and `opendidconnect-default` are intended for use when the `passport-oxd` and `passport-openidconnect` strategies are employed to integrate OPs.